 Use a Structured Assessment

 Develop your own classifications for a set of headings that are relevant to your team and then present the classifications in the next management meeting.

 Ask everyone to select the statement that they believe to be the most accurate.
-Then try to get consensus on the answer.
-If you can’t get consensus, make sure that everyone has had a chance to express their opinion and then accept the majority rating to keep things moving forward.
+Then try to get a consensus on the answer.
+If you can’t get a consensus, make sure that everyone has had a chance to express their opinion and then accept the majority rating to keep things moving forward.

 If necessary, allow some more debate.
 If the conclusion is that it must be improved, harness the combined thought power of the team to identify the necessary actions.

 Take care to ensure that the resulting actions don’t all land on the same plate.
 Ensure that the work is evenly distributed.

 Once the actions and responsibilities are defined, have the team agree on time scales and add a review to the agenda of appropriate future meetings.

 If the process is facilitated well, the outcome should be a very satisfying set of agreed, time-tabled, and committed actions for improvement.